spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 ## Stack Configuration

-Stacks can be configured in a similar fashion as if you were using the Terraform provider or the UI.
+Stacks can be configured in a similar fashion as if you were using the OpenTofu/Terraform provider or the UI.
 Most of the options are straightforward; however, some require deeper knowledge and are covered in the sections below.
 For a full list of available options, please refer to the [Schema](#schema) section below.

 ### Dependencies